cn0047/stash/ed/r/swagger/README.md

 * array.
 * object.

-No null type, the nullable attribute is used.
+No `null` type, the `nullable attribute` is used.
-Not data type: Enum, Dictionaries, HashMaps and Associative Arrays.
-Use object instead.
+No data type: Enum, Dictionaries, HashMaps and Associative Arrays, use object instead.

 Mixed Types:
 ````